ovdojoey/doloop/README.md

        console.log( filename );
     });

-In the above example we are simply looping over all the files in the default directory (whereever doloop is installed) and using console.log to print the name of each file.
+In the above example we are simply looping over all the files in the default directory (the folder you ran 'npm install doloop' in) and using console.log to print the name of each file.

 You can do anything you want within the loop.